3,110

 Needs: minor to significant

-Lifeline has had an adoption program in China since 2000 and maintains a positive relationship with the CCCWA (China’s central authority on adoption), working with orphanages all over the country.
+Lifeline has had an adoption program in China since 2000 and maintains a positive relationship with the CCCWA, working with orphanages all over the country.
 China allows families the opportunity to pursue the adoption of children with minor to significant medical and developmental special needs.
-Overall, the Chinese authorities are in favor of U.S. citizens adopting Chinese children, and are very supportive and helpful during the adoption process.
-China is Lifeline’s largest international adoption program.
+Historically, China has been Lifeline’s largest international adoption program.

 Learn More